 Nonie Brzyski spent years working in the non-profit sector.
 She is a Food52 contest winner and is featured in their second cookbook.
 She is currently at work on her first novel.

 Natalka Burian received an MA from Columbia University where she studied Eastern European literature with an emphasis on the work of Leopold von Sacher-Masoch.
 She is the co-owner of two bars, Elsa and Ramona, as well as City of Daughters, a line of specialty cocktail goods.
 Natalka is the author of Welcome to the Slipstream, and she lives in Brooklyn with her husband and two daughters.

 Kate Ladenheim is a professional multi-hyphenate: a choreographer, arts producer, performer, designer, and digital consultant.
 Kate is artistic director of The People Movers, a dance and arts production company committed to the creation and presentation of socially engaged performance work.
 Her choreography has been presented and commissioned internationally, and she was recently named one of Dance Magazine’s “25 to Watch” in 2018.
-Apart from her work in choreography and production, Kate consults on design and digital marketing for artists, nonprofits and small businesses with Amy Jacobus Marketing.
+Apart from her work in choreography and production, Kate works as a graphic designer and web developer on independent projects and with Amy Jacobus Marketing.

 Rachelle Yousuf is the current president of the Women's National Book Association and a freelance editor and event producer in Los Angeles.
 She manages workshops for the Women's Business Center, a nonprofit focusing on women and minority entrepreneurs, and has a master's in English Literature from California State University, Northridge.
 She helps to produce the Secret Society of the Sisterhood reading series and coordinates the LA branch of the The Freya Project reading series.